 - 1.1 Saudi Ground Services Company ("the Company") was registered as a limited liability company in the Kingdom of Saudi Arabia under Commercial Registration number 4030181005 dated Rajab 11, 1429H, (corresponding to July 14, 2008).
 The Company was formed by Saudi Arabian Airlines Corporation ("Saudia"), a 100% Government owned entity, in 2008 to consolidate the ground support services business (GSS) in the Kingdom of Saudi Arabia. - 1.2 On February 7, 2010, Saudia signed a shareholders' agreement (the "agreement" or the "shareholders' agreement") with Attar Ground Handling and Attar Travel (collectively referred as "Attar") and the shareholders of National Handling Services ("NHS") to acquire their ground handling businesses.
-As a result of this agreement, the Company acquired the ground supporting services division of Saudia, ground handling business of Attar and the 100% issued capital of NHS.
-NHS is liquidated and accordingly not consolidated in these financial statements.
-The Ministry of Commerce and Industry approved the amended Articles of Association reflecting the above changes on Muharram 23, 1432H (December 29, 2010).
-The effective date of the above-mentioned acquisition and transfer was agreed between the shareholders to be January 1, 2011.
-The legal name "Saudi Airlines Ground Services Company" was changed to "Saudi Ground Services Company" under the same commercial registration number 4030181005 on Safar 20, 1432H, (corresponding to January 24, 2011). - 1.3 The Company on Jamadul Thani 17, 1435H, corresponding to April 17, 2014, was converted from a limited liability Company to a closed joint stock company pursuant to ministerial resolution number 171/R on Jumadul Thani 17, 1435H, corresponding to April 17, 2014. - 1.4 As decided by the shareholders of the Company, the Company offered 56.4 million shares, with a nominal value of SR 10 each, representing 30% share capital of the Company, to public during subscription period from June 3, 2015 (corresponding to Shabaan 15, 1436H) to June 9, 2015 (corresponding to Shabaan 21, 1436H) after obtaining required approval from the Capital Market Authority.
+As a result of this agreement, the Company acquired the ground supporting services division of Saudia, ground handling business of Attar and 100% issued capital of NHS.
+The legal name "Saudi Airlines Ground Services Company" was changed to "Saudi Ground Services Company" under the same commercial registration number 4030181005 on Safar 20, 1432H, (corresponding to January 24, 2011). - 1.3 On Jamadul Thani 17, 1435H, corresponding to April 17, 2014, the Company was converted from a limited liability Company to a closed joint stock company pursuant to ministerial resolution number 171/R. - 1.4 After obtaining required approval from Capital Market Authority (CMA), the Company offered 56.4 million shares, with a nominal value of SR 10 each, representing 30% share capital of the Company, to public during subscription period from June 3, 2015 (corresponding to Shabaan 15, 1436H) to June 9, 2015 (corresponding to Shabaan 21, 1436H).
 The Company's shares started trading on the Saudi Stock Exchange (Tadawul) on June 25, 2015, corresponding to Ramadan 8, 1436H.
-Accordingly, after successful completion of Initial Public offering (IPO), the Company was declared as a Saudi Joint Stock Company. - 1.5 The Company is engaged in providing aircraft cleaning, passenger handling, baggage and ground handling services to Saudi Arabian Airlines, other local and foreign airlines at all airports in the Kingdom of Saudi Arabia. - 1.6 The Company's registered office is located at the following address:
+Accordingly, after successful completion of Initial Public offering (IPO), the Company was declared as a Saudi Joint Stock Company. - 1.5 The Company is engaged in providing aircraft cleaning, passenger handling, fuel, baggage and ground handling services to Saudi Arabian Airlines, other local and foreign airlines at all airports in the Kingdom of Saudi Arabia. - 1.6 The Company's registered office is located at the following address: